 Representative Ocasio-Cortez is planning to immediately begin work on Green New Deal legislation to fully flesh out the projects involved in the Green New Deal.
 She also plans to work with members of Congress to incorporate existing legislation into the comprehensive plan for a Green New Deal.

-Note: “farting” before cows, included in the initial posted draft of this FAQ, in including in this text.
+Note: “farting” before cows, included in the initial posted draft of this FAQ, in included in this text.